IAI Kfir: United States

 Six Kfirs are also used by the US firm Airborne Tactical Advantage Company (ATAC), a civilian defense contractor that provides tactical adversary aircraft services to the US military.
 ATAC provides airborne tactical training, threat simulation, and research & development.
 ATAC's corporate headquarters and primary operating location is at Patrick Henry International Airport in Newport News, VA, with additional permanent operating locations at US Naval Air Stations and Marine Corps Air Stations in California, Nevada, Hawaii and Japan.
 ATAC also operates Hawker Hunter F.58s.
 On March 6, 2012, an ATAC Kfir, FAA registration N404AX, crashed while landing at NAS Fallon, Nevada after a flight supporting the Naval Strike and Air Warfare Center.
 The pilot, a retired USN officer, was fatally injured.

-Potential users
+Failed Bids

+Taiwan

 In the early 1990s, IAI was looking to export 40 Kfir-C fighters to the Republic of China (Taiwan) in a deal estimated to have been worth US$400 million to $1 billion; however, the deal ultimately fell through.

+Argentina

 During 2013, the Argentine Air Force commenced negotiations with Israel for 18 Kfir Block 60 fighters as an alternative to another deal for 16 ex-Spanish Mirage F1 fighters.
 During mid-2014, industry sources claim IAI will "soon" receive an order from the Argentine Air Force for Kfir Block 60s after their purchase of surplus Spanish Mirage F1s failed.

+But Argentina had been interested in the Kfir for a long time.
+The first time was at the end of 1970s but the Carter administration vetoed the sale of J79 engines to South American countries.
+Argentina instead bought Nesher planes from Israel.
+In 1984, Argentina explored the possibility to locally manufacture the Kfir C7, by Fábrica Militar de Aviones Sociedad del Estado (FMASE).
+It was periodically negotiated but the deal was never finalized.